oenosmusic/oenosmusic.github.io/_pages/about.md

     alt: "Oenos profile picture"
 ---

 Oenos is on a mission to explore the world through wine and metal music.
-He is originally from Oulu, northern Finland and based in London, United Kingdom.

-The one-man project started as a post-rock / metal experiment in late 2016 drawing inspiration from the elixir we have come to call wine; all the songs are written under the influence of various wines from around the world and are named after the bottle.
-Musically Oenos has since evolved to explore darker tones of Sludge, Doom, Prog and Black metal.
+The one-person project started as a post-rock / metal experiment in late 2016 drawing inspiration from the elixir we have come to call wine; all the songs are written under the influence of various wines from around the world and are named after the bottle.
+Musically Oenos has since evolved to explore darker tones of black, doom and sludge metal.

-All music is written, recorded, programmed and produced by Sami Tuohino in London, United Kingdom.
+All music is written, performed, recorded, programmed and produced by Sami Tuohino in London, United Kingdom.

 {% include gallery id="layouts_gallery"%}